 The program’s mission is to Build Relationships in Diverse Group Experiences by developing student potential and preparing them for an ever-changing world.
 BRIDGE exists to enhance the student experience and foster a sense of belonging, engagement and empowerment to ensure student success at Drexel.

 The BRIDGE program offers a variety of events and programs for its scholars to engage with each other and develop as students, professionals and leaders in the community.
 Activities may vary for each cohort of students, but regularly include many of the following:

-- Educational Workshops - Educational workshops on a variety of topics are offered each year with expert presenters sharing their wisdom and insight with BRIDGE scholars.
-Some workshops have included academic success workshops, Ernst & Young Dress for Success Workshop, financial literacy training and Johnson & Johnson diversity training.
+Educational workshops on a variety of topics are offered each year with expert presenters sharing their wisdom and insight with BRIDGE scholars.
+Some workshops have included academic success workshops, Ernst & Young Dress for Success workshop, financial literacy training and Johnson & Johnson diversity training.

-- Cultural Immersion Trips - Cultural immersion trips offer BRIDGE scholars the opportunity to explore the world outside of Drexel and Philadelphia.
-Some immersion trips have included travel to Washington D.C., New York City and the annual spring break immersion trip (2016-California; 2017-Oregon and Washington).
+Cultural immersion trips offer BRIDGE scholars the opportunity to explore the world outside of Drexel and Philadelphia.
+Some immersion trips have included travel to Washington D.C., New York City and the spring break immersion trips to California, Oregon and Washington.

-- Social Activities - Members come together regularly to a share a meal or activity to support the interpersonal aspect of the BRIDGE program and help student develop a network of support.
+Members come together regularly to a share a meal or activity to support the interpersonal aspect of the BRIDGE program and help students develop a network of support.
 Some activities include Sunday dinners, athletic activities and student and alumni networking events.

-- Civic Engagement - BRIDGE scholars are actively involved service to the Philadelphia community through mentoring at local middle and high schools and other projects, including Martin Luther King Jr. Day of Service and Month of Kindness.
+BRIDGE scholars are actively involved in service to the Philadelphia community through mentoring at local middle and high schools and other projects, including Martin Luther King Jr. Day of Service and Month of Kindness.